Wetherby High School

-Wetherby High School (formerly Wetherby Secondary Modern School) is a coeducational secondary school and sixth form located in the Hallfield area of Wetherby, West Yorkshire, England.
+Wetherby High School (formerly Wetherby Secondary Modern School) is a coeducational secondary school located in the Hallfield area of Wetherby, West Yorkshire, England.

 The school is run by the City of Leeds Local Education Authority.
 It is situated on Hallfield Lane, on the Hallfields Estate in Wetherby, and adjacent to the Wetherby Campus of Leeds City College, formerly Park Lane College.
 The school buildings were frequently used by the college at night.
+It was formerly a sixth form until it stopped taking in students in 2019.

 History

 The school is a former secondary modern school (pupils who passed the 11-plus would have most likely attended Tadcaster Grammar School).
 The school was originally on Crossley Street, but once these premises had become too small for the school, the new site was built in 1966 – the notable feature being a tower block overlooking the car park of The Horsefair Centre; the town's shopping precinct.
 Crossley Street Primary School now occupies the Victorian buildings of the former secondary modern school.

-The school's 2009 Ofsted report rated the school as Grade2 (Good).
+The school's 2009 Ofsted report rated the school as Grade 2 (Good).
 Following the October 2012 Ofsted inspection the school was assessed as Grade 3 (Requires improvement) in all areas and for overall effectiveness.
 After a follow-up February 2013 Ofsted Section 8 monitoring inspection, under the Education Act 2005, the school was judged to have made improvements.

 Wetherby High School was a designated Technology College with an academic and vocational curriculum.
 In February 2010 it became a foundation school, and in partnership with the British Library and the University of York formed 'The Education Trust for Wetherby', a charitable trust that owns the school's land and buildings.

 In 2014, The school partnered with Carr Manor Community School.